Chalarangelo/30-seconds-of-code/content/snippets/js/s/generate-while.md

 language: javascript
 tags: [function,generator]
 cover: yellow-sofa
-excerpt: Learn how to create a JavaScript generator function that keeps producing new values as long as the given condition is met.
+excerpt: Learn how to create a generator function that keeps producing new values as long as the given condition is met.
 dateModified: 2024-01-22
 ---